KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions.md

 # Actions

-This article describes the KeyboardKit action engine and how to use it.
+This article describes the KeyboardKit action engine.

 In KeyboardKit, the ``KeyboardAction`` enum defines a set of keyboard-specific actions that can be bound to buttons and handled with a ``KeyboardActionHandler``.